UBI - Unsorted Block Images

 More documentation

-Unfortunately, there are no thorough and strict UBI documents.
-But there is an old UBI design document which has some out-of-date information, but is still useful: ubidesign.pdf.
+Unfortunately, no complete, up-to-date design documents exist for UBI.
+But there is an old UBI design document which has some out-of-date information which might still be of limited use: ubidesign.pdf.

-Many useful information may be found at the FAQ section.
+More information may be found in the FAQ section.

-And of course just reading the UBI interface C header files which contains quite a few commentaries may help: include/mtd/ubi-user.h contains the user-space interface definition (namely, it defines UBI ioctl commands and the involved data structures), include/linux/mtd/ubi.h defines the kernel API and the drivers/mtd/ubi/kapi.c file contains comments for each kernel API function (just above the body of the function).
+And of course just reading the UBI interface C header files (which are well commented) may help: include/mtd/ubi-user.h contains the user-space interface definition (namely, it defines UBI ioctl commands and the associated data structures), include/linux/mtd/ubi.h defines the kernel API, and drivers/mtd/ubi/kapi.c contains comments for each kernel API function (just above the body of the function).